Roxanne Reid - Africa Addict

 Roxanne

-Thanks, Clive.
+Thanks, Dave.
 If, like me, you love history, food and wine, you're definitely spoiled for choice!
 Not too shabby on the outdoor activities either.

 Reply